CHAMPION316/Yoga-Nature/TESTING.md

 - The design is responsive in most screen sizes.

-- Upon discovering Responsive Checker I discovered overflow issues with other devices when dipping below certain measurements.
+- Upon discovering ***Responsive Checker** I discovered overflow issues with other devices when dipping below certain screen sizes.

 [Responsive Checker](https://www.responsivedesignchecker.com/)

 - The overflow would occur
-    1. index.html ***yoga-course*** section between the 2 divs that sit together or a slightly a part depending on device.
+    1. index.html ***yoga-course*** section between the 2 divs that sit together or slightly apart depending on device.
     2. biography.html when dipping below the 700px in width.

 **Monitors**

 - I witnessed overflow with screen sizes on monitors going under 1440x900
-    - With "Responsive Checker" that would be starting at 15 "Notebook 1366x768 and below.
+    - With "Responsive Checker" that would be starting at 15 "Notebook" 1366x768 and below.

 ** Tablets**

-- When responding to the Nexus 7 which is 600x960 both sections I mentioned above overflow.
+- When responding to the Nexus 7 which is 600x960, both sections I mentioned above overflow.
     1. In biography.html the paragraph text vanishes
-    2. In index.html the **yoga-course** has an overflow issues because of the 2 divs and their sizes and margin.
+    2. In index.html the **yoga-course** has an overflow issue because of the 2 divs and their sizes and margins.

 **Phones**
 - The Phones were the best of the 3 devices.
 Just a little overflow from text within the cover-text div.
     1. Issue starts with the iPhone 3/4/4s dimensions of 320x480
     2. iPhone 5/5s
+        * Note: the iPhone 5/SE was perfect with no errors

 ## Browser compatibility